 - peas and carrots

-- cold cooked pasta
+- cooked pasta or ravioli

 This could even be served informally, picnic style, on a breakfast tray on the living room floor (throw a piece of oil cloth or a splat mat underneath).
 And then, she is free to eat – or not eat – whatever items she chooses.
 (Handy tip: I freeze uneaten fruit and avocado bits to be used in smoothies later).